yotaroy/bridge_env/bridge_env/data_handler/json_handler/README.md

 "scores" has 2 fields of int.
 "NS" is the score of north and south pair.
 "EW" is the score of east and west pair.
+The values are 0 in a passed out case.

 ## Board setting